Roopesh2004/audio-to-sign/README.md

       1. Display the Visual of the phrase with some delay of Actions.
    4. Continue all the steps from Step 3, and continue till the Speech Ends.
-6. If Error in Step 2, That is if no Speech Detected then display error message “Could not listen”.
+6. If Error in Step 2, That is if no Speech Detected then display error message

-**Due to considerable time required in learning the Sign Language, people find it difficult to communicate with these specially abled people, creating a communication gap.
-Thus the Audio to Sign Language converter is important and significant because it helps in providing information access and services to deaf people in Indian sign language and develops a scalable project which can be extended to capture whole vocabulary of ISL through manual and non-manual signs.
-It also can be developed as a desktop or mobile application to enable specially abled people to communicate easily and effectively with others.**

-The project before enhancement and modification was cloned from <a href = "https://github.com/Shubh-Yadav/Automatic-Indian-Sign-Language-Translator">Shubh-Yadav</a>
-This project is now modified for better and enhanced speech recognition.
-Also added the program to work in offline mode.